afinepl/DASVS/README.md

 ## About AFINE

 AFINE is a Poland-based cybersecurity company specializing in offensive security, penetration testing, and security research.
-With over five years of experience in desktop application security, AFINE works with major enterprise clients, including banks, financial institutions, and critical infrastructure providers.
+With ten years of experience in desktop application security, AFINE works with major enterprise clients, including banks, financial institutions, and critical infrastructure providers.

 Visit: [www.afine.com](https://www.afine.com)